 Social workers generally are employed full time and work primarily during regular business hours, though evening and weekend work may be needed.

-The job outlook for social workers is positive.
-The median annual salary for social workers is $49,470, according to the U.S. Bureau of Labor Statistics (BLS), and the field is expected to grow 11 percent from 2018 to 2028, which is considerably faster than the average for all occupations.
+The job outlook for social workers is positive, and, according to the U.S. Bureau of Labor Statistics (BLS), the field is expected to grow 11 percent from 2018 to 2028, which is considerably faster than the average for all occupations.

-Healthcare social workers are one of the fastest growing social work specializations.
-The BLS predicts that jobs for healthcare social workers, who play a significant role in helping older adults with medical treatments, taking prescription medications, and adjusting to a new lifestyle, will increase by 20% from 2016 to 2026.
+Healthcare social workers are one of the fastest-growing social work specializations.
+The BLS predicts that jobs for healthcare social workers, who play a significant role in helping older adults with medical treatments, taking prescription medications, and adjusting to a new lifestyle, will increase by 17% from 2018 to 2028.

 About Ohio University’s Online Master of Social Work (MSW) Program